 Table 8 presents the demographic characteristics of the survivors and members of the control group.
 At the time of the survey, some two-thirds of the survivors were aged 70+ (compared with 50% of the control group, p<0.001).
-Fifty-eight percent of the survivors were women.
-Approximately 60% of the survivors were married and some 30%, widowed.
-Ninety-five percent of the survivors had children.
+Fifty-eight percent of the survivors were women, approximately 60% were married, some 30% were widowed and 95% had children.
 Twenty-seven percent of the survivors lived alone and 44%, with their spouse/partner.
 The remainder lived in differently composed households (e.g., with a spouse and children).
-About 40% of the survivors had at least 13 years of education; 30% had a high-school education (10-12 years).
+About 40% had at least 13 years of education; 30% had a high-school education (10-12 years).

-3 The control group comprised respondents aged 60+ who immigrated to Palestine from Europe or America before 1933 or who immigrated later but reported that they did not live in countries under the Nazi regime or countries under the direct influence of the Nazi regime and did not have to leave their homes because of the Nazi regime.
+$^{^{3}}$ The control group comprised respondents aged 60+ who immigrated to Palestine from Europe or America before 1933 or who immigrated later but reported that they did not live in countries under the Nazi regime or countries under the direct influence of the Nazi regime and did not have to leave their homes because of the Nazi regime.